EvenAR/HitPttEmulator/README.md

 ## Running the application

-Download HidPttEmulator.zip from [Releases](https://github.com/EvenAR/HidPttEmulator/releases) and unzip all the folders to the same directory on your PC.
+Download HidPttEmulator.zip from [Releases](https://github.com/EvenAR/HidPttEmulator/releases) and unzip all files to the same directory on your PC.

 ### Configuration